dxnter/dotfiles/README.md

 make
 ```

-After the installation script is complete, a GPG key needs to be generated to sign commits.
+After the installation script is complete, a GPG key needs to be generated to sign commits:
 ```bash
 make gpg
 ```
 Your public GPG key will be copied to the clipboard and a GitHub page will open in your browser.
-Select **New GPG Key** at the bottom and paste in the textbox.
+Select **New GPG Key** at the bottom and paste inside the textbox.

 ## Customize